walterhiggins/WMPJS/book-outline.md

 ### Introduction
 One of the great things about computers is that they can make decisions and take different paths through a program based on those decisions.
 If computer programs did the exact same thing every time then they would be pretty boring.
 Can you imagine playing a computer game which always did the same thing?
 Computers make decisions all the time.
 When you're playing minecraft, the server is constantly checking to see if any players have died or if their health or hunger levels are low.
 It's checking to see if a creeper is about to explode or if a villager will accept a trade offer.
 All of these decisions are made using the humbly named `if` statement.
 The `if` statement is such a useful statement that it's available in pretty much every programming language including Java and Javascript.

+In this recipe we'll create a simple number-guessing game using the `if` statement to figure out if the player guesed correctly.

 @@listing recipe4/guess_v1.js

 ### The if statement

-### else
+### The if-else construct

 @@listing recipe4/guess_v2.js

+### Combining conditions

+### Logical AND

+### Logical OR

+### Complex logic
+TODO: An example that Combines one or more ANDs with ORs

+### Summary
+In this recipe you learned how to use *if* statement to make decisions and make your program do different things based on tests.
+You also learned about ScriptCraft's *input* function which is used for asking for input from players.

+## @@nextRecipe{sounds1}: Animal Sounds

 ### The switch statement
+TODO: a module which asks players a question: What is their favorite animal?
+The switch statement will play that animal's sound!
+TODO: Later when talking about objects and lookup tables, implement this same logic using a lookup table.

 ### Summary
-In this recipe you learned how to use *if* and *switch* statements to make decisions and make your program do different things based on tests.
-You also learned about ScriptCraft's *input* function which is used for asking for input from players.
+In this recipe you learned how to use the *switch* statements to make decisions.
+You also learned how to play sounds using ScriptCraft's *sounds* module.

 ## @@nextRecipe{sky}: Building a Skyscraper
 ### Introducion